Mastering the Token Market

 Tokenization could take decades to reach its full potential.
 In the very long term, the token economy could replace the traditional finance system once it hits mass adoption.
 But while the mission is bold and long-term thinking is important, it’s also a good idea to have a plan for selling tokens.

 It’s important to note that timing the market is difficult.
 As the adage goes, “time in the market beats timing the market.”
-But developing a plan to sell a token at a certain price level is a good way to profit from the market.
+However, developing a plan to sell a token at a certain price level is a good way to profit from the market.

 Now that you’ve read this piece, you should have everything you need to know to manage risk in the token market.
-Ultimately, learning how to weigh the risks associated with tokens and navigate token market cycles is key to succeeding in the space.
-For more helpful tips, make sure to check our chapter dedicated to volatility, and then read the rest of our guide on Mastering the Token Market.
+Ultimately, learning to weigh the risks associated with tokens and navigate the market cycles is key to succeeding in the space.
+For more helpful tips, make sure to check our chapter dedicated to volatility and then read the rest of our guide on Mastering the Token Market.
 Once you’ve done that, you’ll be ready to explore the token universe through the token.com app.

 Learn more about token.com here